Science

 Science topics are organised, where possible, to establish meaningful links with other curriculum areas.
 For example, pupils in Year 3 study ‘Rocks’ during their Geography topic on Volcanoes as the formation of many rocks is inextricably linked to volcanic and tectonic processes (i.e. igneous and metamorphic rocks).
 In Year 5, pupils study ‘Earth and Space’ during their topic on the ancient Maya, as they were keen astronomers who tracked the movements of the stars and planets to devise functioning calendars and help make important decisions.

 The National Curriculum outlines four statutory Science topics for each Year in KS1; five in KS2.
 The Science curriculum at Furness goes above and beyond this.
 Years 2, 3 & 5 all have additional units which explore the work of scientists and focus on developing pupils working scientifically skills through a range of practical experiments.
-These units also help to consolidate learning from previous topics.
+These units also help to consolidate learning from previous topics, but also expose pupils’ to some new concepts to help prepare them for later stages in their education.
 In Years 1 & 4, there are additional topics which further deepen pupils’ knowledge and understanding, for example pupils in Year 4 study ‘Fossils and Dinosaurs’ which makes links to prior learning on Rocks and the classification of living things.

-To ensure progression each area of Science is revisited every one or two years so pupils can forge stronger leads and build upon the previous learning experience.
-For example, in Year 3 the children learn about forces and magnets which is then revisited in Year 5 and where they learn to explore forces in greater depth, like gravity and air-resistance.
+To ensure progression, each area of Science is revisited every one or two years so pupils can forge stronger links and build upon their previous learning experiences.
+For example, in Year 3 the children learn about forces and magnets, which is then revisited in Year 5where they learn to explore forces, including gravity and air-resistance, in greater depth.

 Monitoring and Assessment